 Stage 1 – Online Poker at Titanpoker.com

 Using our own online poker software of course, about 60 of us registered to take part in the tournament.
-No money was at stake, but it was plenty exciting just to be able to play – during work hours no less!
+No money was at stake, but it was very exciting just to be able to play – during work hours no less!
 As an added incentive, the company sponsored some great prizes for whoever would finish in the top 3 spots (a shopping voucher, restaurant voucher, and B&B getaway voucher).

 We were informed that the tournament would begin online at 4 pm, towards the end of the work day, and that the tournament clock would stop as soon as the field got down to 18 players.
 With 8-minute blind levels, there was ample time for good, solid poker play, while simultaneously the action definitely moved at a nice clip.

 Just to relate something funny that happened, there was a scheduled five-minute break after the first hour of play.
 As soon as it was break time, whoever was still alive in the tournament could be seen rushing to the bathrooms.
 I don’t think I had ever seen a line for the company urinals until that day!
 J